-While the COVID-19 pandemic did not materially adversely affect our financial results and business operations during the current fiscal quarter and fiscal year-to-date period ended June 27, 2020, the COVID-19 pandemic may continue to pose significant risks to our business.
+While the COVID-19 pandemic did not materially adversely affect our financial results and business operations during the current fiscal quarter and fiscal year-to-date periods ended September 26, 2020, the COVID-19 pandemic may continue to pose significant risks to our business.
 The public health actions being undertaken to reduce the spread of the virus may create significant disruptions with respect to the demand for our services and impact our ability to conduct business activities in the ordinary course for an indefinite period.
 Since March 16, 2020, when we implemented our stay-at-home policy and successfully transitioned to a virtual work environment, we have been closely monitoring the COVID-19 pandemic and its impacts and potential impacts on our business.
 However, because developments with respect to the spread of COVID-19 and its impacts have been occurring so rapidly and because of the unprecedented nature of the pandemic, we are unable to predict the extent of any adverse financial impact of COVID-19 on our business, financial condition, results of operations and cash flows.
-Due to the above circumstances and as described generally in this Form 10-Q, our results of operations for the fiscal quarter and fiscal year-to-date period ended June 27, 2020 are not necessarily indicative of the results to be expected for the full fiscal year.
+Due to the above circumstances and as described generally in this Form 10-Q, our results of operations for the fiscal quarter and fiscal year-to-date periods ended September 26, 2020 are not necessarily indicative of the results to be expected for the full fiscal year.

-As of June 27, 2020, our liquidity position amounts to \$80.4 million, which is comprised of cash and cash equivalents of \$18.8 million and \$61.6 million of borrowing capacity under our \$125.0 million revolving credit facility.
-We believe our liquidity position, when combined with our ongoing operating cash flows, is sufficient to meet our operating needs over the next twelve months.
+As of September 26, 2020, we have \$24.1 million of cash and cash equivalents and \$82.3 million of borrowing capacity under our \$125.0 million revolving credit facility.
+We believe our cash and cash equivalents and borrowing capacity, when combined with our ongoing operating cash flows, is sufficient to meet our operating needs over the next twelve months.

-During the fiscal quarter ended June 27, 2020, we began preparing our offices to be a safe and healthy working environment.
-All facilities have implemented enhanced safety procedures and enhanced cleaning protocols to protect the health of our colleagues.
-Although our offices remain open and capable of hosting our colleagues, we have asked that they work from home whenever possible.
-Currently, we are planning a phased, deliberate return to our offices, the timing of which depends on local conditions.
+We have implemented enhanced safety procedures and enhanced cleaning protocols at our facilities to protect the health of our colleagues.
+Although our offices remain open and capable of hosting our colleagues, we have invited them to work wherever they feel most comfortable.
 Please see "Item 1A.
 Risk Factors" in this Quarterly Report on Form 10-Q for an additional discussion of risks and potential risks of the COVID-19 pandemic on our business, financial condition and results of operations.